-Move Your Way has lots of resources that are easy to print and distribute at events.
+Move Your Way has lots of free resources that are easy to print and distribute at events.
 Hand out Move Your Way posters and fact sheets to event attendees and local partners, like health care providers and schools.
 Find all the Move Your Way materials.

 Work with your campaign team to identify:

 - Which Move Your Way materials you want to use

 - How you want to customize them

 - Where you can distribute them

 - How many copies of each material you need to print

 - Think about how you can build Move Your Way into existing initiatives.
 Does your community focus on safe and active routes to schools?
 Consider how you could collaborate with that effort to promote physical activity.

 - Take advantage of the places where people already gather!
 Farmers markets, food distribution sites, or even summer outdoor movies can be great opportunities to share information about Move Your Way.